kashinak/kashinak-content-portfolio/README.md

 ### Acknowledgements

-- I received inspiration for this project from Code Institute's class projects; particulary the 'Whiskey' tutorial and Cory Machado's director editor website: https://www.coreymachado.com/
+- I received inspiration for this project from Code Institute's class projects; particulary the 'Whiskey' and 'Rosie' tutorial.